xieweih/mirobody/README.md

 ### Open Source AI-Native Data Engine for Your Personal Data

-**Own Your Data.
-Empower Your AI.**

-Mirobody transforms your personal data into a powerful research engine.
-It's a self-hosted platform that securely manages your private information while making it instantly accessible to **Claude, ChatGPT, and Cursor** through a unified interface.

-**Stop uploading files repeatedly.
-Start building your personal intelligence.**
+Mirobody is not just another chatbot wrapper.
+It is a privacy-first data platform designed to bridge your data with the latest AI capabilities.
+It serves as a universal adapter for your tools, fully compliant with the Model Context Protocol (MCP).

 ---

 ### Why Mirobody?

-* 🚀 **Write Once, Run Everywhere**
+* **Write Tools Once, Run Everywhere**

+    Forget about complex JSON schemas, manual bindings, or router configurations.
+In Mirobody, **your Python code is the only definition required.**
-    Create Python tools once.
-Mirobody instantly bridges them to **ChatGPT** (via Apps-SDK) and the entire **MCP Ecosystem** (Claude Desktop, Cursor), making your code universal.
+    * Tools built here instantly work in **ChatGPT** (via Apps-SDK) and the entire **MCP Ecosystem** (Claude, Cursor, IDEs).

-* 🧠 **Private Data, Limitless AI**
-    Keep your sensitive data encrypted locally.
-Mirobody serves it as on-demand context to any AI model you choose, ensuring privacy without sacrificing power.

-* 🤖 **Professional Agent Engine**
-    Built-in agent orchestration that rivals **Claude Code**.
-Capable of executing complex, multi-step research tasks directly on your machine.

-* 🛡️ **Dual-Mode MCP Architecture**
-    The only platform that works simultaneously as an **MCP Client** (to use tools) and an **OAuth-enabled MCP Server** (to provide data), creating a complete data loop.
+    * Mirobody works simultaneously as an **MCP Client** (to use tools) and an **OAuth-enabled MCP Server** (to provide data), creating a complete data loop.

+* **Your data is an asset, not a payload.**

+    Mirobody is built for **Personal Intelligence**, not just local storage.
+We believe the next frontier of AI is not knowing more about the world, but knowing more about *you*.
+    * General AI creates generic answers.
+Mirobody uses your data to create a **Personal Knowledge Base**, enabling AI to give answers that are truly relevant to your life.
+    * You can run the entire engine **locally** on your machine.
+We provide the architecture to unlock your data's value without ever compromising ownership.

+* **Native Agent Engine**
+    * Powered by a **self-developed agent engine** that fully reproduces **Claude Code's** autonomous capabilities locally.
+    * Designed to directly load standard **Claude Agent Skills** (Coming Soon), turning your private data into an actionable knowledge base.

 ---